Is Zero Credit Utilisation Hurting Your Credit Score?

 Responsible credit card usage plays a vital role in maintaining a healthy credit score and establishing long-term financial credibility.

-How Credit Utilisation Affects Your Credit Score
+How Credit Utilisation Affects Your Credit Score?

 Keeping your credit card utilisation low is one of the simplest ways to maintain a positive credit profile and stay financially healthy.
 Numerous studies have indicated that individuals tend to spend more when using credit cards as opposed to debit cards or cash.